Table of Contents[Hide][Show]

 Why Whitening Toothpaste Doesn’t Work the Way You Think

 You cannot change the color of your teeth with a toothpaste.
-To get color change of the teeth, you have to hold a whitening gel against the teeth for at least an hour or two for a couple of weeks.
+To get color change of the teeth, you have to keep a whitening gel against the teeth’s surface for at least an hour or two each day for a couple of weeks.